jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 \=
 __Object Set Public, Object Get Private For Redirection, Value Get Private__

-Hmmm... if you get the value of an object, does that mean you first follow redirection?
+Hmmm... if you get the value of an object, might that mean you first follow redirection?
 I guess you do..
 The last bit of the access control literal specifies, you can only follow redirection of the object to get the value or otherwise it might be Data Get Private.

 But the access literal above further simplified